OHSU-OCTRI/omop-annotator/RUNNING.md

-# Running the OMOP Annotator Jar
+# Running the OMOP Annotator

+In addition to running the OMOP Annotator with [Docker Compose](https://docs.docker.com/compose/) as described in [README.md](./README.md), you can also run the jar file attached to each release, or using an IDE.

 ## Prerequisites

-The Annotator is a Java application and requires the Java 11 Runtime Environment for running the provided jar.
+The Annotator is a Java application and requires the Java 17 Runtime Environment for running the provided application.

-The application requires two data sources - the read-only OMOP database and a writeable database to store application users and their annotations.
-Both data sources are configurable, but the writeable data source has only been tested with MySQL, and the OMOP data source has been tested with Oracle and Postgres.
+The application requires two data sources - the read-only [OMOP](https://www.ohdsi.org/data-standardization/) database and a writable database to store application users and their annotations.
+Both data sources are configurable, but the writable data source has only been tested with MySQL, and the OMOP data source has been tested with Oracle and PostgreSQL.

 ## Configuration

+Like all Spring Boot applications, the OMOP Annotator supports [externalized configuration](https://docs.spring.io/spring-boot/reference/features/external-config.html) via YAML files, properties files, environment variables, and command line parameters.

 The simplest way to set up data sources and other configuration for the application is to create a properties file to override expected properties defined in `application.properties` on the classpath.
 For example, create a file called `override.properties` in the same location as the jar.
 Once this is filled out with the required information, run the jar providing the override location: